takumishibaike/takumishibaike.github.io/_pages/research.md

 0. *Who tells your story?
 Women and indigenous peoples advocacy at the UNFCCC*.
 Cambridge University Press (Elements in organizational respones to climate change), forthcoming. (with Bi Zhao).
 {: reversed="reversed"}

-0. (eds.) *Media and National Defense in Canada*.
+0. *Media and National Defense in Canada* (eds.).
 UBC Press, under contract. (with Jean-Christophe Boucher and Alexandra Richards)

 ## Refereed Articles